SophieDufrane/PP3_Satisfaction_Survey/README.md

   - Expected: the command line is expected to get the user's responses and display a summary (to check if the data is correct).
   - Testing: tested the program by running run.py in the terminal.
   - Result: the feature did not responded as expected and displayed others answers (Satisfied instead of Very Satisfied for example).
   - Fix: As the answers are stored in a list, the index start at zero and not 1.
 By substrating 1 form the choice, we'll get the correct answer.
+Also in the second loop, I was re-using the variable name `answers` already used in the first loop, which confused the program.
+Re-naming the variable `selected_answer` inside the final print loop resolved clearly distinguishing the correct data to print.

 ### PEP8 validation